fabilab/iplotx/README.md

 # iplotx
 Plotting networks from igraph and networkx.

-**NOTE**: This is currently alpha quality software.
-The API and functionality will break constantly, so use at your own risk.
-That said, if you have things you would like to see improved, please open a GitHub issue.
+**NOTE**: This is currently beta quality software.
+The API and functionality are settling in and might break occasionally.

 ## Installation
 ```bash